geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 GardenIDs have the format `garden-<country>-<postal>-<gardenNum>-<millis>`.
 Please see the [ID Section](#ids) for details regarding our approach to ID management.

-To support readability and initial development, the gardenNum starts at "100" for each chapter.
+To support readability in this document and initial development, the gardenNum starts at "100" for each chapter.

 #### Field Validation